jamjammers/ShibaGodotProjects/yeaidk/assets/scripts/!Info.md

 - map
 - pogo
 - overhaul random get stage because its weird rn
+- spear can have charge or something idk (extend for long time because funny)
 ## small things/cool tidbits that aren't important **yet**
-- transfor collisions to be on the player (as opposed to the enemy.gd script)
+- transfer collisions to be on the player (as opposed to the enemy.gd script)
 - allow enemies to collide (What?)
 ## fixes
 - fix the weirdness of the portal system (goes together with making a map)
   - basically, the portals do link, but if there are 2 adjacent ones (that would connect via portal or one would block the other), they don't interact
 - janky spear col (only butt now)
+  - spear pull in at distances
-- some weird slash bug?
+- some weird slash bug? -> I still don't know what this is

 # Questions to ask people
 - file structure